-#1 Premiere Continuing Education is an approved provider of Implicit Bias Training for Healthcare in all states.
+Premiere Education is an approved provider of Implicit Bias Training for Healthcare in all states.
 Our online implicit bias training course begins with testing for implicit biases.
 Adult learners are then asked to come back to the course and learn about their findings and how it contributes to behaviors toward different groups of people.

 We also provide many other highly rated, quality courses for nurses.
 Additionally, ten percent of our annual profits fund our Last Dollar Scholarship program with built-in mentorship aimed at helping first-generation college students.

 If you’re looking for quality courses and a meaningful education, check out Premiere Education.